About UK Youth Parliament

 Visit the UK Youth Parliament website for more information about the campaign.

 The Annual Sitting of 2016 marked the start of Parliament Week, a week-long programme of events and activities that connect people across the UK with Parliament and democracy.

 Read the transcript of the UK Youth Parliament 2016 Annual Sitting.

-Read the transcripts of previous UK Youth Parliament (2013-15) sittings.
+Read the transcripts of previous UK Youth Parliament (2013-15) Annual Sittings.